the-ping/inf2b-cw2-Handwritten-Digits-Recognition/README.md

 Informatics 2B: Algorithms, Data Structures and Learning

 **Objective:**
-Implemented a system that recognises handwritten digits, using different methods of clustering, pattern recognition and PCA.
+Implemented a system that recognises handwritten digits, using different methods of clustering, pattern recognition and PCA. (instructions specifications at instructions.pdf)

 **Language:** Matlab